 To me, nothing celebrates the entrance of fall more than the use of the pumpkin.
 I don’t think I eat or even look at a pumpkin any other time of year.
 Pumpkin and other squash just really aren’t my favorite vegetables.
 (I know…it’s terrible!)
 I have to hide them in flavors that I absolutely love in order to enjoy them.

 So, when I saw the idea of using pumpkin puree in a curry, I decided to give it a go.
 And, it was delicious!

 Disclaimer: I’m not a native of Thailand or India or Asia, and I am definitely an amateur when it comes to making curry, so someone of Thai or Indian native background might find this post and recipe amusing.
 I’d be happy to hear your tips, though!

 Although I’m not happy with the quality of these pictures (or any of my food pictures for that matter), I have to give my Canon digital Elph some credit for doing the best it can with limited resources…not to mention that these were taken while it was completely dark outside, with artificial lights (i.e., every desk lamp, table lamp, and light therapy light in my house).

 Tomorrow, you’re going to see some pictures (in the sunshine) of some REALLY yummy stuff: pumpkin cheesecake pinwheels.
 Are you drooling yet?

-- 1/2 carton water-packed tofu (drained and sliced in triangular 1/2 in thick pieces)
+- 7 ounces extra firm tofu (or half of a 14 ounce carton) drained and sliced in triangular 1/2 in thick pieces

 - 2 tablespoons sesame oil